-If you do not speak Standard Australian English as your home language or are profoundly deaf and have had limited schooling in English or a limited period of residence in a country where English is not widely used, you may be eligible to enrol in EAL/D.
+If you do not speak Standard Australian English (including Auslan) as your home language and have had limited schooling in English or a limited period of residence in a country where English is not widely used, you may be eligible to enrol in EAL/D.

 Eligibility criteria do not apply for this course in Year 11, but they do in Year 12.
-There is a form that needs to be completed in Year 11 to ensure you are permitted to enrol in EAL/D in Year 12.
+Students must prove EALD Eligibility on the SCSA Student Portal in order to enrol in ATAR EAL/D in Year 12.
+For General EALD eligibility, students are required to fill in a form which is available on the SCSA website.